syniol/java-web-server/README.md

 # JAVA WebServer
-This is a Web Server using Java.
+This is a Simple Web Server using Java.
 It could be utilised for a new projects to create a new RESTful API.

 ## Environment